 Pursuant to section 702(a)(5) of the Social Security Act, 42 U.S.C.
 902(a)(5), we follow the Administrative Procedure Act (APA) rulemaking procedures specified in 5 U.S.C.
 553 in the development of regulations.
 The APA provides exceptions to its notice and public comment procedures when an agency finds there is good cause for dispensing with such procedures on the basis that they are impracticable, unnecessary, or contrary to the public interest.
 We have determined that, under 5 U.S.C.
 553(b)(B), good cause exists for dispensing with the notice and public comment procedures for this rule.
 Good cause exists because this final rule only extends the date on which these body system listings will no longer be effective.
 It makes no substantive changes to those listings.
 The current regulations expressly provide that listings may be extended, as well as revised and promulgated again.
 Therefore, we have determined that opportunity for prior comment is unnecessary, and we are issuing this regulation as a final rule.

 In addition, we find good cause for dispensing with the 30-day delay in the effective date of a substantive rule provided by 5 U.S.C.
 553(d).
 As explained above, we are not making any substantive changes in these body system listings.
-However, without an extension of the expiration dates for these listings, we will lack regulatory criteria for assessing impairments in Start Printed Page 36912these body systems at the third step of our sequential evaluation process after the current expiration date of these listings.
+However, without an extension of the expiration dates for these listings, we will lack regulatory criteria for assessing impairments in these body systems at the third step of the sequential evaluation process after the current expiration date of these listings.
 In order to ensure that we continue to have regulatory criteria for assessing impairments under these listings, we find that it is in the public interest to make this final rule effective on the date of publication.

 Executive Order 12866